 Essential Professional Background:

 -Experience working with adult learners

 -At least one year of previous ESL teaching experience

 Cuso International is a development organization that works to eradicate poverty and inequality through the efforts of highly skilled volunteers, collaborative partnerships, and compassionate donors.
 We mobilize hundreds of skilled volunteer professionals every year to work with local partners in Africa, Asia, Latin America, the Caribbean and Canada to create positive, lasting change.
 Established in 1961, Cuso International is dedicated to tackling today’s most important development issues.

 Department of Rural Development

 The Department of Rural Development (DRD) is a National Executing Body for the development of Myanmar’s rural area.
 DRD was established in 2012 under the Ministry of Border Affairs (MOBA).
-In the last years DRD has been striving hard in the effort to improve the quality of life of Myanmar citizens throughout the nation.
-DRD’s mission is to mitigate poverty and address rural development as well as bolster up socioeconomic life of rural populace.
+In the last years, DRD has been striving hard in the effort to improve the quality of life of Myanmar citizens throughout the nation.
+DRD’s mission is to mitigate poverty and address rural development as well as bolster up the socioeconomic life of the rural populace.
 Through multi-sectoral rural development programs, DRD gears its resources towards the needs of rural people.

 DRD's mission includes: